Aleksander108/stepik_seleniumQA/README.md

 # stepik_seleniumQA
-tasks from course Stepik Selenium on Python line for the very first commit
+tasks from course Stepik Selenium on Python line for the very first commit from scratch )